liviux/k8s-cluster-oci-rpi4/README.md

 -   In the OCI console, click **Developer Tools > Cloud Shell** (top-right corner) and run `oci iam availability-domain list`.
 Save the name of the availability domain (not the ID) - if many pick one.
 This is your `availability_domain` variable.
 Should be the same results as from running the test above.
 -   In the same Cloud Shell, run `oci compute image list --compartment-id <YOUR-COMPARTMENT> --operating-system "Canonical Ubuntu" --operating-system-version "24.04 Minimal aarch64" --shape "VM.Standard.A1.Flex"` to find the OS Image ID.
 The first result is likely the latest build (e.g., `Canonical-Ubuntu-24.04-Minimal-aarch64-2024.10.08-0`).
 Save the ID.
 This is your `os_image_id` variable.
--   Search for "my IP" on Google to find your public IP address.
-Save it in CIDR format (e.g., `111.222.111.99/32`).
-This is your `my_public_ip_cidr` variable.
-If you don't have a static IPv4 address from your ISP, consider using a cheap VPS with a static IP (highly recommended) or setting up DDNS.
-However, DDNS might not be usable in Security Lists.
-Alternatively, you'll need to manually update the Ingress rule in your VCN's Security List with your new IP each time it changes, or set the Ingress rule to `0.0.0.0/0` to allow all traffic (absolutely not recommended for security reasons).
 -   Your `public_key_path` is the path to your public SSH key.
 If you don't have one, generate it with `ssh-keygen`.
 It should be located at `~/.ssh/id_rsa.pub` (or a similar name with `.pub`).
 You might want to copy the private key to your VPS using `scp` to connect to OCI from both your local machine and the VPS (using `scp -P SSHPORTIFNEEDED ~/.ssh/id_rsa root@DESTINATIONIP:~/.ssh/`).
 -   Finally, provide an email address for installing a certificate manager.
 This will be your `certmanager_email_address` variable.